 Where am I?
 You are on the site of Eastville Workhouse, which opened its doors in 1847.
 In the 1930s it became an old people's home and was finally demolished in 1972.
-This page is about the two memorials which are part of the Eastville Workhouse Project.
+This page is about the three memorials which are part of the Eastville Workhouse Project.
 Eastville Workhouse Plaque The plaque is situated on what is now the pedestrian entrance to East Trees Health Centre.
 This was the entrance to the driveway that led up to the main workhouse buildings.
-The new medical center was opened in 2016. […]
+The new medical center was opened in […]

 This is a copy of the programme handed out at the Eastville Workhouse burail ground memorial unveiling 16/11/2015.
 Download the programme here...

 Download the programme from the unveiling ceremony.
 The BBC put an article on their website: Eastville Workhouse's 'forgotten paupers' memorial unveiled.
 Beautiful, moving memorial this morning on Rosemary green, for 4000 men, woman & children buried in unmarked graves. pic.twitter.com/SP6jvzHK6R — Hannahbella Nel (@Hannahbellaaaa) November 16, 2015 A follow up on our story with @BrisRadHis about unmarked paupers' graves: pic.twitter.com/DeWhWHodIq — BBC Inside Out West (@InsideOutWest) […]